States, business sort out what new CDC mask guidance means

 The CDC announcement sent airline stocks soaring, though the guidance still calls for masks in crowded indoor settings such as planes, buses, trains, hospitals, prisons and homeless shelters, and says people should obey all local and state regulations.

-Republican Rep. Dusty Johnson, South Dakota’s lone congressman, marked the announcement by sharing a video demonstrating how cast-off masks can now be used for things like suit pocket handkerchiefs, bookmarks or beer cozies.
+Republican Rep. Dusty Johnson, South Dakota’s lone congressman, marked the announcement by sharing a video demonstrating how castoff masks can now be used for things like suit pocket handkerchiefs, bookmarks or beer cozies.

 “It seems too wasteful to just throw them away,” he said.
 “I think I’ll have my mother make them into a quilt.”